 The most common way to use Code Climate is as part of a pull request workflow.
-With this approach, your team gets static analysis results on every change, and is able to see the exact impact of your pull request, prior to merging those changes.
+Once you enable our GitHub PR integration, your team gets static analysis results on every change, and is able to see the exact impact of your pull request, prior to merging those changes.

 If your team doesn't use a pull request-based workflow, no problem!
 Check out the Master Branch Workflows section of this article to learn more about using Code Climate with a single branch workflow.